Lithill/Eponymous-Bosch/README.md

 ### **Register**

    <details>
-   <summary>The Sign Up page has the following features:</summary>
+   <summary>The Sign-Up page has the following features:</summary>

    * A link to take the user to the sign-in page if they already have an account.
-   * A form for the user to sign up if they don't already have an account.
+   * A form for the user to sign up if they do not already have an account.
    * This page is only seen if the user is not signed in.

       ![Register](static/images/readme/register.jpg)